george-h-h/codewars-python-solutions/README.md

-Solving Codewars katas using test-driven development (TDD).
+Solving Codewars katas in Python using test-driven development (TDD).